Misioslav/expressvpn/README.md

       - IP=yourStaticIP # optional - won't work if DDNS is setup
       - BEAERER=ipinfo_access_token # optional can be taken from ipinfo.io
       - HEALTHCHECK=HEALTCHECKS.IO_ID # optional can be taken from healthchecks.io
-      - NETWORK=off/on #optional and set to off by default
+      - NETWORK=off/on #optional and set to on by default
     cap_add:
       - NET_ADMIN
     devices: